Joint estimation of multiple related biological networks: Dynamic Bayesian networks

-Following \citet{Eaton,Spencer} we model interventional data by modification to the DAG in line with a causal calculus \citep{Pearl}.
+\citet{Spencer} modeled interventional data by modification to the DAG using ideas from causal inference [\citet{Pearl}].
 We mention briefly some of the key ideas and refer the interested reader to the references for full details.
 A ``perfect intervention'' corresponds to 100\% removal of the target's activity with 100\% specificity.
-In the context of protein phosphorylation, kinases may be intervened upon using agents such as monoclonal antibodies, small molecule inhibitors or even si-RNA \citep{Lu}.
-We make the simplifying assumptions that these interventions are perfect and use the ``perfect out fixed effects'' (POFE) approach recommended by \cite{Spencer}.
-We refer the reader to \cite{Spencer} for an extended discussion of POFE.
-This changes the DAG structure to model the intervention and also estimates a fixed effect parameter to model the change under intervention in the log-transformed data.
+In the context of protein phosphorylation, kinases may be intervened upon using chemical agents. \citet{Spencer} make the simplifying assumptions that these interventions are perfect [the ``perfect out fixed effects'' (POFE) approach].
+We refer the reader to \citet{Spencer} for an extended discussion of POFE.
+This changes the DAG structure to model the intervention and also estimates an additional fixed effect parameter to model the change under intervention in the log-transformed data.
+When generating data for the simulation study in Section~\ref{silico} we take fixed effects to equal zero.